I Have Gum Disease: What Now?

 A procedure commonly used to treat chronic cases of gum disease is.
 This treatment consists of a two-part deep cleaning below the gumline and begins with the scaling portion.

 To ensure you remain comfortable throughout the procedure, we may administer a local anesthetic before getting started.
-If at any point during the cleaning you feel pain, please don’t hesitate to let our dentist, assistants, or hygienists know.
+If at any point during the cleaning you feel pain, please don’t hesitate to let Dr. Paul, our assistants, or hygienists know.

-Next, our dentist will transition into root planing.
+Next, Dr. Paul will transition into root planing.
 This part of the procedure involves smoothing out the teeth roots so the gums are able to reattach to your teeth.
 Depending on how advanced the infection is, the process of scaling and root planing may take multiple visits to our Portage dental office.

 Ways to Reverse Early Stage Gum Disease